 3 – Indiana Jones and the Crystal Skull (2008).
 Indiana Jones makes one of his last adventures in Peru.
 During his stay in the country of the Incas, he visits Cusco and the ancient Nasca lines.

 4 – Transformers: Awakening of the Beasts.
 (2023).
-So far, the last great confrontation between Autobots and Decepticons takes place in Peru, in some of its most famous historical and millenary places.
+So far, the last great confrontation between Autobots and Decepticons takes place in Peru, in some of its most ancient peoples famous historical and millenary places.

 Who are the famous people who visited Nasca Lines?